Reference Attributes

 />

-This briefly introduces reference attributes for form handling.
-More details will be covered in the Form Handling section.
+This is only a brief introduction to using reference attributes in form input scenarios.
+More details are covered in the Form Handling section.

 Valid Reference Attribute Values